zavolanlab/RCRUNCH/README.md

 ```

 - We also support execution in the **SLURM** workload manager.
-If you use SLURM start running RCRUNCH like this:
+If you use SLURM start RCRUNCH like this:

 ```bash
 bash run_slurm_singularity.sh